Teeth whitening scammers must pay £1.6m

 An investigation found 30 victims, including one person who needed hospital treatment.

-Trading Standards chief Clive Jones, from Powys Council, said the case is a "clear deterrent" to criminals.
+Trading Standards chief Clive Jones, from Powys Council, said the case was a "clear deterrent" to criminals.

+The trio, from Knutsford, Cheshire, sold the product at the Royal Welsh Show in Builth Wells, Powys, in 2013.

-Powys council's trading standards team launched a three-year, £400,000 investigation after tests on the products at an agricultural show showed they were "harmful".
+Powys council's trading standards team launched a three-year, £400,000 investigation into the three after tests on the products at the agricultural showed the hydrogen peroxide levels were "harmful".

 Investigators found the three had tried to sell the whitener at about 150 venues, including a shopping centre, as well as online.